Table of Contents

 The Process

 Before undergoing IUI, a thorough evaluation of both partners is essential to identify any underlying fertility issues.
-In women, this may involve assessing the patency of fallopian tubes and the regularity of ovulation.
+In women, this may involve assessing the patency (openness) of fallopian tubes and the regularity of ovulation.
 Men undergo semen analysis to determine sperm count, motility, and morphology.
 The IUI procedure itself is relatively straightforward.
 [Egg making & tracking] It typically occurs around the time of ovulation, either through natural cycle monitoring or with the assistance of ovulation-inducing medications.
 The woman's partner or a donor provides a semen sample, which is then processed in the laboratory.
 [Sperm Rinsing] The sperm is washed to remove seminal fluid and any potentially harmful substances, leaving behind highly motile and healthy sperm.

 Source: Gunjan IVF World

 [Insemination] Using a thin catheter (flexible tube), the processed sperm is carefully inserted into the uterus through the cervix.
 The entire procedure is usually painless and does not require anesthesia.
-Afterward, the woman may be advised to rest for a short period before resuming her normal activities.
+Afterwards, the woman may be advised to rest for a short period before resuming her normal activities.

 Who can do IUI?